 The origins of runes are largely a matter of conjecture.
-We can be fairly certain that the runes we know today were developed by and remained primarily the tools of the northern European Germanic peoples (Norwegian, Swedish, Danish, English, and Dutch).
+We can be fairly certain that the runes we know today were developed by and remained primarily the tools of the northern European Germanic peoples (Norwegian, Swedish, Danish, Icelandic, English, and Dutch).
 There is significant belief that these people originally took inspiration from the Etruscan and north italian cultures as they spread up through the Alps and into what is today southern Germany.

 If that is true, as is quite likely, a major change occured in the process: the Etruscan speech and alphabet were an active language in common use; the derived runes, in contrast, were an alphabet without a spoken language.
 True, each rune represents a specific spoken sound as well as having an identifying name, but we have no evidence that runes were ever used in speech.